 Motor brushes extend the life of the tool.
-You are allowed to replace them when they are no longer efficient due to wearing down.
-The speed gives maximum performance, and the motor makes it a powerful tool.
+You can replace them when they are no longer efficient due to wearing down.
+The speed gives maximum performance, making the motor a powerful tool.
 Precision describes the rotary tool.

 The Dremel 3000 has a speed variance of 5,000 to 32,000 rotations per minute.
-Adjust the speed depending on the applications you are using and the material you are working on.
+Adjust the speed depending on your applications and the material you are working on.

 Dremel 3000 comes with four-sized collects that accommodate different shark sizes.
 Remove the collet nut and the old collet when installing a different collet.
 Insert the end of the collet hole.